sframe-wg/sframe/draft-ietf-sframe-enc.md

 of the ciphertext, as shown in {{sframe-multi-packet}}.

-In order for these media payloads to be properly interpreted by receivers, receivers will need to be configured to known which of the above schemes has been applied to a given sequence of RTP packets.
+In order for these media payloads to be properly interpreted by receivers, receivers will need to be configured to know which of the above schemes the sender has  applied to a given sequence of RTP packets.
 SFrame does not provide a mechanism for distributing this configuration information.
 In applications that use SDP for negotiating RTP media streams {{RFC4566}}, an appropriate extension to SDP could provide this function.

-Applying SFrame per-frame also requires that packetization and depacketization be done in a generic manner that does not depend on the media content of the packets, since the content being packetized / depacketized will be opaque ciphertext except for the SFrame header.
+Applying SFrame per-frame also requires that packetization and depacketization be done in a generic manner that does not depend on the media content of the packets, since the content being packetized / depacketized will be opaque ciphertext (except for the SFrame header).
 In order for such a generic packetization scheme to work interoperably one would have to be defined, e.g., as proposed in {{?I-D.codec-agnostic-rtp-payload-format}}.